Redbreast 15 year old Single Pot Still reviewNovember 12, 2015

 I admit, I was skeptic about it.
 In theory, new oak and young whisky isn’t for me.
 But Deanston proved me wrong.
 Fearing that the palate is too sharp and fruity stingy for me, it turned out to be fresh and in balance.

-Young but not (too) stingy, fresh in every step, even in the one-sided and sort finish.
+Young but not (too) stingy, fresh in every step, even in the one-sided and short finish.
 Cool and crispy in a sophisticated way at the start – with strong notes of barley in the nose as well.
 Deanston Virgin Oak is like Lolita the movie.
 The version made in 1997, directed by Adrian Lyne.
 Jeremy Irons having a whisky tone in his voice is not the only factor.
 I think that the new version is just as good as the original adaptation of Nabokov’s book by Stanley Kubrick.

 The movie and the whisky both demonstrate that a young version can be good.
 I know it sounds bad but I’m only talking about the film, not the concept of Lolita, which is disturbing of course.